top of page

 Cardinals in picture windows

-would remind me of her, or an
+would remind me of them, or an

 acorn mangled underfoot.